-Negligible amounts of hydrogen sulfide may be expected.
-Hydrogen sulfide and other gases like methane are associated with high amounts of decaying organic matter, which are not expected to be present in excavated and placed materials.
-Disposed sediments may be very low in total organic carbon, an indicator of organic content.
+Negligible amounts of hydrogen sulfide were expected.
+Hydrogen sulfide and other gases like methane are associated with high amounts of decaying organic matter, and were not expected to be present in excavated and placed materials.
+Disposed sediments may have been very low in total organic carbon, an indicator of organic content.
 Dissolved gases have not been identified as a problem with maintenance material of the current channel.
-Localized oxygen reductions associated with dredging for the Emergency Action are expected to be short lived and would return to normal soon after the work is complete.
+Localized oxygen reductions associated with dredging for the Emergency Action were expected to be short lived and would return to normal soon after the work is complete.